aiven/devportal/docs/products/redis/concepts/high-availability-redis.rst

         The amount of time it takes to replace a failed node depends mainly on the used cloud region and the amount of data that needs to be restored.
 However, in the case of services with two or more node Business, Premium and Custom plans the surviving nodes will keep on serving clients even during the recreation of the other node.
 All of this is automatic and requires no administrator intervention.

-Single-node Hobbyist and Startup service plans
+Single-node hobbyist and startup service plans
 ------------------------------------------------

 Losing the only node from the service immediately starts the automatic process of creating a new replacement node.
 The new node starts up, restores its state from the latest available backup and resumes serving customers.